mensonen/diameter/docs/guide/node.md

 ```

 Adding a peer as `persistent` will result in the node establishing an outgoing
-connection at startup and ensuring that the connection remains up, by
+connection at startup and ensuring that the connection remains up, by means of
 reconnecting after connection loss, if necessary.
 A peer that is not set as
 persistent will never be automatically connected to.